-Liver cancer is a cancer that starts in the liver.
-It is a rare cancer in the UK.
-It is much more common in the UK to have cancer that has spread to the liver from somewhere else in the body.
-This is called a secondary liver cancer.
+Primary liver cancer is an uncommon cancer in the UK.
+It is more common to have cancer that has spread to the liver from somewhere else in your body.
+This is called secondary liver cancer.

 The information on this page is about cancers that start in the liver.

-What the liver does
+What does the liver do?

 Just before it reaches the liver, the blood in the portal vein comes through the gut (digestive system).
-As it flows through, it picks up the carbohydrates, proteins, fats and vitamins that the digestive system breaks down from the food that we eat.
+As it flows through, it picks up the carbohydrates, proteins, fats and vitamins.
+These are the nutrients that the digestive system breaks down from the food that you eat.
 The blood then carries these nutrients to the liver.

 Converts fat to energy when the body needs it